Character rigidity for lattices and commensurators: Introduction

 As noted in \cite{bekka}, operator algebraic superrigidity can also be described in the framework of characters.
-A character on a discrete group $\Lambda$ is a conjugation invariant function $\tau$ which is of positive type, and is normalized so that $\tau(e) = 1$ (or equivalently, a trace on the full group $C^*$-algebra $C^*\Lambda$).
+A character on a discrete group $\Lambda$ is a conjugation invariant function $\tau$ that is of positive type, and is normalized so that $\tau(e) = 1$ (or equivalently, a tracial state on the full group $C^*$-algebra $C^*\Lambda$).
 If $M$ is a finite von Neumann algebra with trace $\tau$, and $\pi: \Lambda \to \mathcal U(M)$ is a representation then $\lambda \mapsto \tau(\pi(\lambda))$ gives a character.
 Moreover, the GNS-construction shows that every character arises in this way.
-It is also not hard to see that $M$ may be chosen to be completely atomic if and only if $\tau$ is almost periodic, i.e., the set of translations $\{ x \mapsto \tau(\lambda x) \mid \lambda \in \Lambda \}$ is precompact in $\ell^\infty\Lambda$.
-The space of characters forms a Choquet simplex, and the extreme points correspond to representations which generate a finite factor \cite{thoma1}.
+It is also not hard to see that $M$ may be chosen to be completely atomic ($M$ is isomorphic to a direct sum of matrix algebras) if and only if $\tau$ is almost periodic in $\ell^\infty \Lambda$ ( the set of translations $\{ x \mapsto \tau(\lambda x) \mid \lambda \in \Lambda \}$ is precompact in $\ell^\infty\Lambda$).
+The space of characters forms a Choquet simplex, and the extreme points correspond to representations that generate a finite factor \cite{thoma1}.

-Theorem~\ref{thm:oascommensurator} is therefore equivalent to the following rigidity result for characters which reduces the classification to that of continuous characters on the Bohr compactification.
+Theorem~\ref{thm:oascommensurator} is therefore equivalent to the following rigidity result for characters, which reduces the classification to that of continuous characters on the Bohr compactification.
 There is a similar statement for Theorem~\ref{thm:opalgsuperrigidty}.

 \begin{thma}[Character Rigidity for commensurators] Let $\Lambda$ and $G$ be as in Theorem~\ref{thm:oascommensurator}.
 If $\tau: \Lambda \to \mathbb C$ is an extreme point in the space of characters then either $\tau$ is almost periodic, or else $\tau = \delta_e$. \end{thma}